Unlocking the Secrets of Background Eraser Tool Photoshop

 Contiguous

 Photoshop’s default setting is Contiguous.
-When you move the crosshair cursor over an area, the crosshair is physically touching the pixels underneath it.
-And Photoshop deletes those pixels only.
+When you move the crosshair cursor over an area, it physically touches the pixels underneath it.
+Photoshop deletes those pixels only.

-So, while working with crosshair, you will be unable to delete the pixels of blue sky placed under the branches and leaves.
+So, while working with crosshair, you cannot delete the pixels of blue sky placed under the branches and leaves.

 Find Edges

 The Find Edges will help you delete the pixels more precisely than the Contiguous and maintain a smooth edge.
-However, you may not require to use it when working with the leaves.
+However, you may not be required to use it when working with the leaves.

 But if you want to erase the sky along the building edge, where smooth edges play a vital role, Find Edges will give you the best outcome.